ajarifi/ajarifi.github.io/_pages/about.md

 <h2 style="color:#000080">  Personal </h2>

 <p align="justify"> Greetings!
 I am a theoretical physicist with expertise in nuclear hadron physics.
 I earned my undergraduate degree in the physics department of Universitas Indonesia, working under the guidance of Prof. Terry Mart.
 Subsequently, I moved to Osaka University to pursue a Ph.D. in physics, where I had the privilege of working with Prof. Atsushi Hosaka to study heavy baryon decays in the quark model.
 I also had the opportunity to complete an internship at JAEA for six months to work with Belle experimentalists.
-Though my graduation coincided with the Covid-19 pandemic, I was fortunate enough to secure a position at APCTP, where I currently work.
-At APCTP, I have been conducting research on the light-front quark model, with the guidance of Prof. Chueng-Ryong Ji and other professors. </p>
+Though my graduation coincided with the Covid-19 pandemic, I was fortunate enough to secure a position at APCTP.
+There I have been conducting research on the light-front quark model, with the guidance of Prof. Chueng-Ryong Ji and other professors.
+Currently I am working at RIKEN. </p>

 <center><img src="images/cover.png" alt="cover" width="100%"></center>